-This beautiful little country often gets overlooked in favour of its more famous neighbours, namely Austria, Italy, and Croatia and that is a big mistake as this country is an intoxicating mish-mash of many different cultures and diverse landscapes not to be missed.
+This beautiful little country often gets overlooked in favor of its more famous neighbors, namely Austria, Italy, and Croatia.
+That is a big mistake as this country is an intoxicating mish-mash of many different cultures and diverse landscapes not to be missed.

-When it comes to skiing you’ll find some of Europe’s best ski destinations in Slovenia with some seriously fabulous resorts to take care of your every need.
-Put simply, Slovenia is the must visit destination you never thought of!
+When it comes to skiing, you’ll find some of Europe’s best ski destinations in Slovenia, with some incredibly fabulous resorts to take care of your every need.
+Put simply, Slovenia is the must-visit destination you never thought of!

-Lapped by the wonderfully clear waters of the Adriatic along its 46km coastline, Slovenia shares borders with Austria, Italy, Hungary, and Croatia.
+Lapped by the Adriatic’s wonderfully clear waters along its 46km coastline, Slovenia shares borders with Austria, Italy, Hungary, and Croatia.
 With the purchase of various Eurail Passes, you can easily travel to and from these countries, making Slovenia a country you can’t miss.

-With that in mind, there is an exception, and that is the small little 46km stretch of coastline which experiences more of a Mediterranean climate making it a great summer destination.
+With that in mind, there is an exception, and that is the small little 46km stretch of coastline, which experiences more of a Mediterranean climate, making it a great summer destination.

-Things to See and Do in Slovenia
+Things To See And Do In Slovenia

 Explore Logar Valley